quicwg/base-drafts/draft-ietf-quic-http.md

 consists of HTTP/3 frames, as defined in {{frames}}.

 Each side MUST initiate a single control stream at the beginning of the connection.
-A client MUST send its SETTINGS frame as the first frame on this stream.
-If the first frame of a client's control stream is any other frame type, this MUST be treated as a connection error of type HTTP_MISSING_SETTINGS.
 Only one control stream per peer is permitted; receipt of a second stream which claims to be a control stream MUST be treated as a connection error of type HTTP_STREAM_CREATION_ERROR.
 The sender MUST NOT close the control stream, and the receiver MUST NOT request that the sender close the control stream.
 If either control stream is closed at any point, this MUST be treated as a connection error of type HTTP_CLOSED_CRITICAL_STREAM.

 A pair of unidirectional streams is used rather than a single bidirectional stream.
 This allows either peer to send data as soon as it is able.
 Depending